madsum/NumberConverter/README.md

 # NumberConverter
-Example project for the Documill.
-Documill required a Java program that converts the roman to positive integer.
+Java program that converts the roman to positive integer.

 I have done some extra such as Junit test.
 Implement the Roman to Integer in a generic way so that many other conversions can be added in the same class easily.